vxern/.github/README.md

-I'm a guy from the Silesian region of Poland, I live in the UK.
-I'm 20.
+My name is Dorian.
+I'm Silesian, I live in the UK, I'm 21.

 I'm a massive nerd in:
 - Programming: JavaScript/TypeScript, Dart, Ruby and Gleam.
 Dart's been my favourite since I found it four years ago.